 Frequently Asked Questions (FAQs)

-Typically, taking a premarital course or receiving a premarital education is not compulsory, meaning that it is not required that you engage in a premarital course or receive premarital education.
-However, getting a premarital education, going to premarital counseling, or both, is important for many couples who want to build a strong marriage.
-Getting a powerful premarital education can help you build a solid foundation for a happy, healthy, lasting marriage.
-Note that, while it’s not generally compulsory to take a marriage course, some exceptions are the main one being that some religious institutions do require you to take a marriage course.
+Typically, taking a pre-marital course or receiving a pre-marital education is not compulsory, meaning that it is not required.
+However, getting a pre-marital education, going to pre-marital counseling, or both, has helped many couples build a strong marriage.
+Getting a powerful pre-marital education can help you build a solid foundation for a happy, healthy, lasting marriage.
+Note that while it’s not generally compulsory to take a marriage course, one exception is that some religious institutions do require you to take a marriage course to get married in the building.
 A common example of this is Pre-Cana, which is attended by couples who plan to get married in a Catholic church.

-Taking premarital education courses to build a strong marriage is something that’ll vary in terms of cost.
+Taking pre-marital education courses to build a strong marriage is something that will vary in terms of cost.
 If there is a specific course you’re interested in, make sure to check on the cost.
-Most premarital education courses are rather cost-effective, generally coming in at well under $500.00.
-You can take premarital courses online or in your local area.
-Some states have monetary incentives meant to encourage couples to engage in premarital preparation courses.
-These states include but aren’t limited to Texas, Oklahoma, and Florida.
-To learn more information about the specifics of said incentives in your area, check on the incentive amounts offered by your state and the requirements to receive said incentives for attending premarital education.
+Most pre-marital education courses are cost-effective, generally coming in at well under $500.00.
+You can take pre-marital courses online or in your local area.
+Some states have monetary incentives meant to encourage couples to engage in pre-marital preparation courses.
+These states include, but aren’t limited to, Texas, Oklahoma, and Florida.
+To learn more information about the specifics of incentives in your area, check on the incentive amounts offered by your state and the requirements to receive incentives for attending pre-marital education.

-In premarital counseling, your counselor or therapist will ask questions that will help you build a strong marriage and work through any potential disparities, if applicable, before getting married.
-Common questions asked in premarital counseling include but are not limited to those related to family (do your families get along?
+In pre-marital counseling, your counselor or therapist will ask questions that will help you build a strong marriage and work through any potential differences you may have before you get married.
+Common questions asked in pre-marital counseling may include those related to family (Do your families get along?
 If not, how will you navigate that?), family planning (for example, you may discuss if you’re on the same page in terms of if you do or do not want children), personal habits, shared goals, communication, finances, and your overall relationship dynamic.
-Here are some examples of questions that you may be asked in premarital counseling:
+Here are some examples of questions that you may be asked in pre-marital counseling: